Icelandic phrases

 Icelandic Phrases You Should Know

-Pronouncing Icelandic Phrases
+Pronouncing Icelandic Words

 It’s useful to take an overview of key differences in pronunciation between English and Icelandic.
 As a Germanic language, Icelandic shares common elements with Scandinavian languages, such as Norwegian, Dutch, or German.
 As a result, some knowledge of these languages might help when tackling Icelandic phrases.

 First of all, let’s take a look at the letters in Icelandic that do not exist in the English alphabet.
 These letters are Þ (þ), pronounced “thorn”, and Ð (ð), pronounced in modern English as “eth” or “edh”.
+Thorn (Þ) is pronounced as a voiceless fricative “th”, like the first sound in the English word “thin”.
+Eth (Ð) is a voiced fricative, as in the starting sound in English words like “there”.
+These two letters appear frequently in the Icelandic language so it’s great to understand what they represent.

 Icelandic Consonant Pronunciation